xsnk/ZRASTER/README.md

 Courtsey of javidx9
 Does not use olcPixelGameEngine.
 Uses SDL2 for drawing stuff.
 Sorry for the potato code organisation.
+Happy birthday ID software!